posit-dev/bcorp-report/pbc-report.typ

 #colbreak()
 In 2019, Posit (then RStudio) met the B Corporation certification requirements set by the B Lab.
 In 2023, our certification was renewed, and we are proud to share that our B Lab Impact Assessment score rose from 86.1 to 92.5 with this renewal.
 The B Lab certification process uses credible, comprehensive, transparent, and independent standards to measure social and environmental performance.
 Details of these assessments can be found on our #link("https://www.bcorporation.net/en-us/find-a-b-corp/company/rstudio/")[B Lab company page];.

-As a PBC, Posit publishes a report at least once every two years describing the public benefit we have created and how we seek to provide public benefits in the future.
-This is the fourth of these reports.
-The first report for 2019 #link("https://posit.co/wp-content/uploads/2022/11/RStudio-Benefit-Corporation-2019-Annual-Report.pdf")[may be found here];.
-The second report for 2020 #link("https://posit.co/wp-content/uploads/2022/11/RStudio-Benefit-Corporation-2020-Annual-Report.pdf")[may be found here];, and our 2021 report #link("https://posit.co/wp-content/uploads/2022/09/RStudio-BenefitCorporation-2021-Annual-Report.pdf")[may be found here];.

 To fulfill its beneficial purposes, Posit intends to remain an independent company over the long term.
 With the support of our customers, employees, and the community, we remain excited to contribute useful solutions to the important problems of knowledge they face.

 #place(right, dy: 3em)[